 Having fair credit certainly isn’t the worst kind of credit.
 But as with most things in life, there’s definitely room for improvement.

-Once you’ve identified where your credit score falls, you can next make a plan to increase it.
+Once you’ve identified where your credit falls short, you can next make a plan to increase it.
 That way, you can build a better financial future with competitive interest rates and loan terms that suit your own needs.